beyarkay/masters-thesis/src/03_lit_review.md

 observation, and then (conditional on a positive detection) a set of 5113 HMMs were used to recognise which gesture was in that observation.
-They applied a heavily modified version of the Viterbi algorithm (which they named the "lattice" Viterbi Algorithm) to efficiently evaluate the log-likelihood of the thousands of HMMs.
+They applied a heavily modified version of the Viterbi algorithm (which they named the lattice Viterbi Algorithm) to efficiently evaluate the log-likelihood of the thousands of HMMs.

 # Vision- and WiFi-based Gesture Recognition \label{sec:03-vision-and-wifi-based-gesture-recognition}